natacha-beck/cbrain-wiki/MICAPIPE.md

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/b88ab8fa-d1ca-4754-a516-dd242c2dbf23)</kbd>

-You can find more information about [MICAPIPE QUALITY CONTROL](https://micapipe.readthedocs.io/en/latest/pages/02.qc/index.html) by visiting their page.
+You can find more information about the MICAPIPE tool by visiting their [page](https://micapipe.readthedocs.io/en/latest/).